wontothree/legacy-blog/_posts/technical-blog/2025-07-07-bilevel-opt.md

 ### Step 2

-On the other side, the following inequality is given
+The following inequality is given

 $$
 \begin{aligned}